EBIvariation/CMAT/docs/open-targets/generate-evidence-strings.md

 The files are uploaded to the FTP, where ZOOMA will pick it up.
 At this stage, you only need to upload the **clinvar_xrefs** dataset (the *eva_clinvar* dataset is updated in the process of the manual curation).

-To make changes to the FTP, you will need to log in to the cluster using your **personal account** and then you will need to have set up the common environment like in step 1.
+To make changes to the FTP, you will need to log in to a datamover node.
 ```bash
 # Create the folder, copy the file to FTP, and update the “latest” folder
 FTP_PATH=${FTP_PATH_BASE}/`date +%Y/%m/%d`